Female student reading a book in the stacks of the UAlbany library.

 dual

-MA History with JD Option
+MA History with Juris Doctor (JD) Option

 Earn your MA and law degree in less time through UAlbany's collaborative agreement with Albany Law School.
 This program enables you to earn both an MA in history and a JD in law in four years instead of the usual five.
-Elective credits from each degree counts toward the other's requirements.
+Elective credits from each degree count toward the other's requirements.
 With these degrees, you can surmount complex legal issues in corporate, academic or government settings.

 You must apply to and be accepted by both programs.
 Visit the Albany Law School Juris Doctor Program for curriculum and admissions requirements.